Cloud storage has seen a massive surge in popularity in recent years as technology continues to develop and innovations make their way to the market.

 Why Use Cloud Storage?

-The biggest and best advantage of the cloud is that you can access your files online, from anywhere in the world.
-As long as you can get internet access, and you remember your login details, you can access your files.
+The biggest and best advantage of the cloud is that you can access your files online anywhere.
+You can access your files as long as you can get internet access and remember your login details.

-Back in the day, we would all carry these things called Floppy Disks.
+Back then, we would all carry these things called Floppy Disks.
 The storage size was tiny.
 They were very oddly shaped and looked pretty weird.
-Although, they’re pretty cool now looking back in hindsight.
+Although, they’re pretty cool now, looking back in hindsight.

-Okay, dodgy technology nostalgia aside, this was a major inconvenience and a rather troubling bottleneck for people and companies who wanted to access their data easily.
+Okay, dodgy technology nostalgia aside, this was a significant inconvenience and a somewhat troubling bottleneck for people and companies who wanted to access their data easily.

 The cloud solves this issue.
 You don’t need to hold the data locally on your own device physically.
 These data centres keep hold of everything for you, just waiting for you to access them.

-You can edit a document in your office using Google Docs, and then carry on working when you get home without having to move anything physically.
-On top of that, you can collaborate with people all around the world simultaneously, and in real-time.
+You can edit a document in your office using Google Docs and continue working when you get home without moving anything physically.
+On top of that, you can collaborate with people all around the world simultaneously and in real-time.
 Pretty cool.

-The only downsides to cloud storage are that you need an internet connection, which isn't always possible.
+The only downsides to cloud storage are that you need an internet connection, which is only sometimes possible.
 The second and often most concerning notion is that your data is all held on to by somebody else.
 If information is living online somewhere, just how safe is it?

 Is Cloud Storage Safe?

 The answer to this is entirely subjective.
-You can take great strides towards improving secure file sharing and offering advanced security features for your online storage, but at the end of the day, it is online, and it is out there.
+You can take great strides towards improving secure file sharing and offering advanced security features for your online storage, but at the end of the day, it is online and out there.
 No matter how encrypted it is.

-If you really want to be totally safe, you would need to have your files saved on cold storage, which is a device that isn’t connected to the internet.
+If you really want to be totally safe, you would need to have your files saved on cold storage, a device that isn’t connected to the internet.
 Security is one of the key features you should look for in any cloud storage service.

 No internet, no attackers.

-Of course, that’s pretty pointless as we lose all of our functionality that I just previously mentioned.
+Of course, that’s pretty pointless as we lose all of our functionality, as I mentioned previously.
 So what can we do about it?

 Pay close attention to the encryption levels of your cloud storage provider.
 Some are more robust than others.

-If privacy is your main concern, then forget about the features and opt for a provider that has an end to end encryption and has zero knowledge syncing.
+If privacy is your main concern, then forget about the features and opt for a provider with end-to-end encryption and zero-knowledge syncing.
 The provider will never have access to your files and won't be able to view them or even hand them over to anybody asking, even the government. pCloud and Sync.com offer this service.

 Cloud Storage: Buying Guide